csb4622/SpaceInvaders/README.md

 # SpaceInvaders
-.NET Clone of Space Invaders using MonoGame
+.NET Clone of Space Invaders using MonoGame and NAudio

+Not a perfect clone, but all of the main gameplay loop is implemented